 Promoting political reform in Afghanistan

-Title: Open Policy Advisory Fund
+Title: Open Policy Advisory Fund (OPAF)

-Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)
+Commissioned by: Federal Ministry for Economic Cooperation and Development (BMZ)

-Overall term: 2010 to 2018
+Overall term: 2010 to 2020

 After decades of armed conflict, the state and public administration in Afghanistan are unable to fulfil their responsibilities and provide the services that the population needs.
-This is due to the inability of state institutions to enforce their powers.
+This is due to the inability of government institutions to enforce their powers.
 To make matters worse, the Afghan state and its institutions lack support among the population due to widespread corruption.

 Many Afghan institutions need to introduce reforms but often lack the necessary expertise.
-The Open Policy Advisory Fund searches for and funds the deployment of experts who can support state actors in setting up efficient processes, drawing up or improving strategies and regulations, and providing staff training.
+The Open Policy Advisory Fund finds and funds the deployment of experts who can support state actors in setting up efficient processes, drawing up or improving strategies and regulations, and providing staff training.
 Thanks to improved organisational structures, clear internal procedures and well-trained staff, the work of the public administration can contribute to more transparent government actions.

 Economic empowerment of women.
 Specialists supported the Afghan Ministry of Labour in developing a national action plan aimed at significantly increasing the participation of women in economic life.
 The plan has now become a key part of the national development strategy.
 The first meeting of the Afghan Ministry of Women’s Affairs and its counterpart in Indonesia took place with the support of OPAF in October 2018.
 The two ministries intend to formalise their cooperation for strengthening women in industry in the long term and developed a strategic plan for designing their future collaboration.